Michael Schjønning-Larsen

-Michael Schjønning-Larsen (born 2 February 2001) is a footballer who plays as a left-back for FCI Levadia Tallinn.
-Born in Denmark to a Danish father and Estonian mother, he represents the Estonia national team.
+Michael Schjønning-Larsen (born 2 February 2001) is a footballer who plays as a left-back for Kilmarnock.
+Born in Denmark, he represents the Estonia national team.

+Career

+On 16 December 2025, Schjǿnning-Larsen agreed to join Scottish Premiership club Kilmarnock on an eighteen-month contract, joining from 1 January 2026.

 International career

 Schjønning-Larsen made his debut for the Estonia national team on 8 June 2024 in a 4–1 Baltic Cup victory against the Faroe Islands at the Lilleküla Stadium.
 He started the game and played 78 minutes.